 Frontier does not maintain custody of assets on which we advise, although we may be deemed to have custody of your assets if you give Frontier authority to withdraw assets from your account.
 Your assets must be maintained in an account at a "qualified custodian," generally a broker-dealer or bank.
-We generally recommend that Frontier's clients use Charles Schwab & Co., Inc. (Schwab), or TD Ameritrade (TDA), FINRA-registered broker-dealers, SIPC members, as the qualified custodian.
+We generally recommend that Frontier's clients use Charles Schwab & Co., Inc. ("Schwab"), or TD Ameritrade ("TDA"), FINRA-registered broker-dealers, SIPC members, as the qualified custodian.
 We are independently owned and operated and not affiliated with Schwab or TDA.
 Schwab or TDA will hold your assets in a brokerage account and buy and sell securities when we instruct them to.
 While we may recommend that you use Schwab or TDA as custodian/broker, you will decide whether to do so and open your account with Schwab or TDA by entering into an account agreement directly with them.
 We do not open the account for you.
 Even though your account may be maintained at Schwab or TDA, we can still use other brokers to execute trades for your account, as described in the next paragraph.
-We may also recommend Mainstar Trust as qualified custodian for your account(s).
+We also use National Financial Services, Inc. and Fidelity Investments ("Fidelity"), and Mainstar Trust as the qualified custodian for certain Funds.